Three key factors made the women's entry into Brann an indisputable brand success.

 When Brann considered joining forces with Sandviken's top women's team this time, the answer was simple: Top football belongs in Sportsklubben.

-But in football, and especially in Bergen, it's not just success that creates engagement.
-Adversity, despair and rage are also strong emotions, and the emotional rollercoaster of Brann supporters creates interest, for better or worse.
-However, this is a line that should not be stretched too far.
-If Brann hadn't been promoted straight back up in 2014 and 2022, things would look very different at the stadium today.
+But in soccer, and especially in Bergen, it’s not just success that sparks passion.
+Adversity, despair, and rage are also powerful emotions, and the emotional roller coaster of Brann fans generates interest, for better or worse.
+This is, however, a line that shouldn’t be pushed too far.
+Had Brann not bounced right back in 2014 and 2022, things would look very different at the Stadium today.

 The Brann supporters have pressed the Brann women to their breasts, but it's not a given that this will happen.
 This has been demonstrated by another Norwegian club, which I'll do my best not to single out.
 Around the same time as Brann, they brought their city's best women's team into the club.
 But while Bataljonen have turned up in large numbers at Stemmemyren, hardly anyone from the other club's hard core goes to women's matches.